Bo op de Weegh

-Bo op de Weegh (born 9 February 2005) is a Dutch footballer who plays as a forward for AZ in the Eredivisie Vrouwen.
+Bo Anna op de Weegh (born 9 February 2005) is a Dutch former footballer who played as a forward.
+She played for VV Alkmaar and AZ during her club career and represented the Netherlands at youth international level.

 Club career

 Op de Weegh was part of the youth talent squad of VV Alkmaar in the 2022–23 season.
-Op de Weegh made her professional debut on 27 January 2023, coming on as a substitute for Veerle van der Most against Excelsior in the 83rd minute.
-She made the transfer to AZ on 14 June 2023.
-She made her debut for the club on 8 September of that year against Excelsior in a 1–1 draw.
+She made her professional debut for the club on 27 January 2023, coming on as an 83rd-minute substitute for Veerle van der Most in a 2–1 league win against Excelsior.

+Op de Weegh moved to AZ Alkmaar on 14 June 2023.
+She made her debut for the club on 8 September of that year in a 1–1 draw against Excelsior.
 She signed a contract extension on 11 April 2024, keeping her at AZ until 2025.

+On 13 May 2025, op de Weegh extended her contract with AZ until June 2027.
+Four days later, on 17 May, she suffered a cruciate ligament injury during a match against Twente.
+After missing the entire 2025–26 season due to the injury, she retired from football on 22 May 2026.

 International career

 Op de Weegh played for Netherlands U16 team in July 2021 making three appearances for the team during the Nordic Tournament of that year.